 - 1 Apply a Load Factor.

 - Right-click the Results folder.

 - Click Define Fatigue Plot.
 The Fatigue Plot PropertyManager is displayed.

 - Check the Load Factor box.

-- Click OK ✓ from the Fatigue Plot PropertyManager.
+- Click OK from the Fatigue Plot

+PropertyManager.
 View the Results folder.

-- 2 Save and Close the Model.

-- Click Window, Close All from the Menu bar menu.
+Click Window, Close All from the Menu bar menu.
 You are finished with the SolidWorks Simulation Professional section of the HOTD manual.